blender/blender/doc/python_api/rst/info_quickstart.rst

 Context
 -------

 While it's useful to be able to access data directly by name or as a list, it's more common to operate on the user's selection.
-The context is always available from '''bpy.context''' and can be used to get the active object, scene, tool settings along with many other attributes.
+The context is always available from ``bpy.context`` and can be used to get the active object, scene, tool settings along with many other attributes.

 Common-use cases: